 The Beginnings of Product Management

-It’s May 13, 1931 in Cincinnati, Ohio.
-A junior executive working in the advertising department at Procter and Gamble (P&G) has become frustrated while working on advertising campaign for Camay soap.
-His frustration stems from the fact that Camay soap is practically in direct competition with another brand/product made by Procter and Gamble: Ivory Soap.
+It’s May 13, 1931, in Cincinnati, Ohio.
+A junior executive working in the advertising department at Procter and Gamble (P&G) has grown frustrated while working on an advertising campaign for Camay soap.
+His frustration stems from the fact that Camay soap is nearly in direct competition with another brand/product made by Procter and Gamble: Ivory Soap.
 Ivory Soap was P&G’s flagship product and as such, other brands, (like Camay), got less time and attention.

 This young exec, Neil H. McElroy, starts typing out a memo to justify his recent request to hire more people in the promotions department.
 The memo broke the “one-page memo” rule created by P&G President, Richard Deupree, as it becomes a 3-page, 800-word document that lays out an idea for a new position that McElroy calls the “Brand Man.”

 While the “Brand Man” was going to work in the promotions department, McElroy’s idea was not for some Don Draper type who only worked in advertising.
 No, McElroy wanted the “brand man” to take complete responsibility for a brand, down to experimenting with and recommending product wrapper revisions.
-What McElroy was proposing was a radical shift in management where instead of a top-down approach that more decision-making get moved to be as close to the customer as possible.
+What McElroy was proposing was a radical shift in management where instead of a top-down approach, more decision-making gets moved to be as close to the customer as possible.

 McElroy wanted Procter and Gamble to better differentiate between their brands, and, as such, proposed that the “brand men” understand the problems of those they sell to.
 Specifically, he wanted them to “study the territory personally at first hand – both dealers and consumers – in order to find out the trouble.”
 He even goes on to say that “after discovering our weakness, develop a plan that can be applied to this local sore spot,” and “make whatever field studies are necessary to determine whether the plan has produced the expected results.”